Goa fun, from church to sand

 The quirky cubist hotel has a small beach, Vainguinim.
 Many big Goa resorts have large spaces reserved for golf courses between the hotel and the sea, but the Cidade is actually close to the sea.
 Popular with wealthy Indians, this resort boasts two swimming pools, tennis courts, volleyball, giant chess set, jogging trail, badminton and table tennis.
 The little ones will enjoy the Kidade Park, Kidade Room, and kids’ menus.
 Parents can take advantage of complimentary babysitting from 9am to 6pm and enjoy some alone time at the spa or electronic casino.
 Sitters are available after hours for a small fee.

-To the south, new kid on the block Grand Hyatt Goa (opened 2011) ranks high in our Goa resorts review, and with good reason.
+To the south, Grand Hyatt Goa, which opened in 2011, ranks high in our Goa resorts review, and with good reason.
 Situated just south of Panjim along Bambolim Bay, guests have easy access to the state’s most prized asset: the sea.
 While the resort does lie on the waterfront, the beach is rather small.
 Still, the views of the river estuary more than make up for any lack of sand.
 India’s west coast is ideal for family fun.
 Grand Hyatt serves up diving, snorkelling, windsurfing and other water sports.
 Friendly multilingual staff can help arrange activities, or day trips to nearby escapes like Arvalem Waterfalls.

 There are 314 rooms housed in seven Indo-Portuguese mansions.
 All are bright and spacious, featuring private balconies, flatscreen TV, separate bath and rain shower, at least three phones, iPod dock, internet, hairdryer and cribs on request.
 Some of the best living space here is to be found in the Club rooms and suites, which include complimentary WiFi, access to the Grand Club Lounge and one-hour complimentary use of meeting rooms per stay.
 The Lounge offer free daily breakfast, all day snacks, and evening cocktails and canapés.